ThisisMS11/GitandGithub/GitCommandsMain.md

 ```
     touch .gitignore
 ```
-### to ignore only the files in the directory of gitignore only then write the following in gitignore
+### To ignore only the files in the directory of gitignore only then write the following in gitignore
 * **/file_name.ext**

-### to ignore all the files with extension .ext write the following
+### To ignore all the files with extension .ext write the following
 * ***.ext**
 ---